NewfundametalsDAO/FrankenDAO/SHERLOCK.md

 Because our contracts interact with the live Frankenpunks and Frankenmonsters contracts, all tests require forking Ethereum mainnet.

-We have the `foundry.toml` file set up to fork mainnet, but you'll need to add your own RPC URL.
+We have the `foundry.toml` file set up to fork mainnet and set the gas price to 25 gwei, but you'll need to add your own RPC URL for it to work.

 Create a `.env` file and add the following:

 ```
 MAINNET_RPC_URL=http://INSERT_YOUR_URL_HERE.com